How are sex toys made at Délices Défendus?

 You can see that in this video, we are weighing two liquids… but what are these viscous liquids?

-Well, that's just the basis of our toys :D
+Well, that's simply the basis of our toys :D

 Platinum silicone is composed of two components:

-The transparent white liquid : it's simply silicone!
-It's translucent, that's its base color, which is great, because its lack of color allows us to have beautiful shades when mixed with the pigment contained in the second liquid.
-It doesn't harden by itself, which is why we have to add a second liquid to our famous mixture.
+The clear white liquid : that's simply silicone!
+It's translucent, which is its base color, and that's great because its lack of color allows us to create beautiful shades when mixed with the pigment in the second liquid.
+It doesn't harden on its own, which is why we need to add a second liquid to our mixture.

-The pink liquid : it's the platinum catalyst! (platinum cured)
+The pink liquid : that's the platinum catalyst! (platinum cured)

 Here, it's already tinted the right color: a candy pink that we love so much!